cober2019/IOS-XE-Routing/README.rst

 IOS-XE-Routing
 ================

   This program gets the routing table for devices running IOS-XE software.
-On top of getting the routes it also allows you to get the route details from CLI     with one click.
+On top of getting the routes it also allows you to get the route details from CLI     with one click. ***This program uses a popup window so ensure your browser isn't blocking them.**

 Routing Table
 --------------